cardano-foundation/CIPs/CIP-????/README.md

 The wallets can improve the overall security implementing the following guidelines.
 We RECOMMEND to show in a structured way the payload information for sake of clarity.
 This information should be well understood by the users before the payload is signed.

-The `url` field provides information about the hostname of the application.
+The `uri` field provides information about the hostname of the application.
 This hostname MUST be included in the wallet allow list.
 If a known domain A tries to sign a payload for an unknown domain B, you will be prompted with permission popup making more obvious the cross-domain interaction.
 When possible, the wallet SHOULD warn the user if a payload is for a different domain.

 The wallet SHOULD update the `timestamp` field to the current time just before the signature.
 This field ideally should match the moment just before the signature such that the server receives fresh payload.